 The bill amends the licensing requirements for syringe services programs in West Virginia, specifically under section 16-64-2 of the Code of West Virginia.
-It mandates that all new and existing programs must obtain a license from the Office for Health Facility Licensure and Certification.
-To qualify for this license, programs must submit an application that includes various details such as the program's name, a description of associated harm reduction services, contact information for the program administrator, operational hours, staffing details, and the program's ability to facilitate entry into substance use treatment and encourage the use of medical and mental health services.
+It mandates that all new and existing syringe services programs must obtain a license from the Office for Health Facility Licensure and Certification.
+To qualify for this license, programs must submit an application that includes details such as the program's name, a description of associated harm reduction services, contact information for the program administrator, operational hours, staffing details, and the program's capacity to facilitate entry into substance use treatment and encourage the use of medical and mental health services.

 Statutes affected: Introduced Version: 16-64A-1, 16-64A-2, 16-64A-3, 16-64A-4, 16-64-1, 16-64-2, 16-64-3, 16-64-4, 16-64-5, 16-64-6, 16-64-7, 16-64-8, 16-64-9, 16-64-10